Also known as: Thyrotoxic storm, Hyperthyroid storm or Accelerated hyperthyroidism

 - The top number in a blood pressure reading may be high

-Thyroid storm is a life-threatening condition that develops in cases of untreated thyrotoxicosis (hyperthyroidism).
+Thyroid storm is a life-threatening condition that develops in cases of untreated thyrotoxicosis (hyperthyroidism, or overactive thyroid).

 Causes, incidence, and risk factors